Gaurav Kukade

 hasNext() - This method checks if the collection has any object available next, if found it will return true else false

-next() - This method return the next object from the LinkedList .
+next() - This method returns the next object from the LinkedList.

 remove() - This method removes the object from the LinkedList

-I have given a java program below to iterate over an LinkedList using the iterator interface.
-We will be using the hasNext() and next() method in the program.
+I have given a Java program below to iterate over a LinkedList using the iterator interface.
+We will be using the hasNext() and next() methods in the program.

 1